dhh1128/tssig/README.md

-# tssign
+# tssig
-Generate or verify signatures with a provable timestamp.
+Work with signatures that have a provable timestamp.